seamapi/docs/docs/device-guides/get-started-with-nuki-locks.md

 ### 4 — Locking & Unlocking a Door

 Next, you can perform the basic action of locking and unlocking a door.
-Note that Nuki disables this functionality by default and requires a special pass-through waiver via Seam.
-Seam automatically configures your IQ hubs to enable this functionality.
-Please contact us if you need to disable it.

 {% swagger src="../.gitbook/assets/openapi (1).json" path="/locks/lock_door" method="post" %}
 [openapi (1).json](<../.gitbook/assets/openapi (1).json>)